3 Tips for Leasing a Restaurant Space– EATS Broker

 - Proof of liquid assets-Bank Statement, 401K statement, or letter from your bank

 The first step of the lease negotiation is the offer to lease, typically referred to as the Letter of Intent (LOI).
 The Letter of Intent is to facilitate the start of negotiations between the tenant and the landlord.
 The complexity of the Letter of Intent depends on the person drafting the form, the tenant’s demands, and the landlord’s willingness to negotiate.
 This documentation should cover the majority of the key points to the lease:

 - Lease Assignment Rights

 - Rent Abatement

 - Personal Guaranty

-For more information on restaurant leasing and other available consulting services or restaurant valuations, contact Dominique Maddox at 404-993-4448 or by email at email@example.com.
-Visit our website at www.EATSbrokers.com
+For more information on restaurant leasing and other available consulting services or restaurant valuations, contact Restaurant Business Broker Dominique Maddox at 404-993-4448 or by email at email@example.com.
+Visit our website at www.EATSbroker.com